Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

 Well-done roast | 160°F - little to no pink throughout |

-Rib Roast Recipes FAQs
+Prime Rib Recipe FAQs

 Prime rib and standing rib roast are the same dishes.
 Standing rib roast refers to a bone-in prime rib recipe roasted "standing" on the rib bones so the meat is elevated away from the pan while it cooks.